juandahl/arbitrum-connect-v2/packages/docs/research-orbits-inclusion.md

 The [previous initiative](https://forum.arbitrum.foundation/t/tally-front-end-interface-to-force-transaction-inclusion-during-sequencer-downtime/21247) focused on bypassing the sequencer to enable transaction submission from Arbitrum to Ethereum.

-The current mission aims to extend this capability to Orbit Chains, broadening the scope of decentralized and resilient transaction handling across the Arbitrum ecosystem.
+The current project aims to extend this capability to Orbit Chains, broadening the scope of decentralized and resilient transaction handling across the Arbitrum ecosystem.
 To achieve this, it is crucial to thoroughly analyze the architecture and operational mechanics of Orbit Chains, identify potential limitations, and address any challenges that may arise during implementation.

 ## From Arbitrum to L1 solution